Frequently Asked Questions

 The HSC buildings' primary purpose is to provide classroom/seminar space for the students of Stritch, Niehoff, graduate school, and the new school of public health sciences.
 The new academic year starts in the last half of June which means any requests for after that time cannot be approved until the schools finalize their upcoming class schedules and reserve the classroom space they need.
 As soon as we have accommodated all classes and University-related activities, we will start approving events in the room scheduler queue in the order in which received.

 Just a reminder – a reservation in the queue is only a request for space.
 Once the room request is approved you will receive another email stating the approval, and it will appear on the calendar for the appropriate building and room.
-If the request is denied for any reason, you will also receive an email.
+If the request conflicts with another event or denied for any reason, you will also receive an email.

 Who do I contact to unlock my conference room door?